wildpyro/aero_node/README.md

 * tests are through mocha and chai

 ## Configuration
-under config you can change the db and server setup.
+Under ./config you can change the configuration of the server

 ### db_config
 ---